Levenshtein distance: Approximation

 where ε > 0 is a free parameter to be tuned, in time O(n^{1 + ε}).

 Computational complexity

 It has been shown that the Levenshtein distance of two strings of length n cannot be computed in time O(n^{2 − ε}) for any ε greater than zero unless the strong exponential time hypothesis is false.

+Another (unconditional) lower bound on the complexity of this problem is $\Omega(mn)$ in a model where the only query on symbols of the strings is comparison of two symbols.